 - 9. Provide a clear and concise overview of the proposed school model, highlighting the key design elements of the school model critical to its success in serving the intended student population, including: - a.
-The key design elements that reflect the school's mission and vision; - b.
-A clear rationale for the school model and key design elements, citing research and evidence of success for improving academic achievement with similar student populations, or for innovative or untested models, a strong rationale for the likelihood of success; and - c.
-Any differences in the proposed school model from existing schools operated by the non-profit organization. - 10.
+The key design elements that reflect the school's mission and vision. - b.
+A clear rationale for the school model and key design elements, citing research and evidence of success for improving academic achievement with similar student populations, or for innovative or untested models, a strong rationale for the likelihood of success. - 10.
 In Louisiana, charter schools are able to select their own curriculum and purchase instructional materials that are best for their students. - a.
 Provide evidence that the selected curriculum meets Louisiana grade progression and ultimately graduation requirements and sets students up to master Louisiana state standards. - b.
-Provide evidence that the selected curriculum aligns to quality indicators of the instructional materials review rubrics.
+Provide evidence that the selected curriculum aligns to quality indicators of the instructional materials review rubrics. - c.

-- c.
 If applicable: Provide a narrative description of the materials that will be used to teach other content that is critical to the mission/vision of the school if the school has a specific academic focus (Ex.
+STEM).

-STEM). - 11.
-Provide a detailed hybrid learning plan that includes the following: - a.
+- 11. Provide a detailed hybrid learning plan that includes the following: - a.
 Circumstances under which this plan would be implemented; - b.
 A plan to acquire and disseminate technology to students; - c.
 A plan to track and monitor attendance in a virtual setting; - d.
 Identification of the Learning Management System (LMS) to be employed; - e.
 A plan to provide training and technical support on the LMS to staff, families, and students; and - f.
 A plan to communicate with staff, families, and students virtually.